top of page

 The idea behind this approach is that there is a ceiling to how much optimizing one aspect of your SEO can improve your rankings.
 Be it content, technical SEO, or links, the returns on your SEO activities diminish as you become better and better at one particular area.

-So, if you have the best content but it’s still not ranking, improving it further is probably not going to make a substantial impact, and it would be best to explore optimizing your technical SEO setup or building some backlinks.
+So, if you have the best content but it’s still not ranking, improving it further is probably not going to make a substantial impact, and it would be best to explore optimizing your technical SEO setup or building some links.

-Segmenting by the 3 pillars of SEO
+The 3 pillars of SEO

 Content, technical SEO, and backlinks: I intentionally divide my SEO gap analyses this way because they’re what’s referred to as the “three pillars of SEO”—the three primary subdisciplines of SEO that must come together if you want to show up for relevant searches.